Nillerr/ide-color-schemes/README.md

-# ide-color-schemes
+# IDE Settings

-A collection of IDE color schemes
+A collection of IDE settings